Red Orchestra (espionage): Germany

 The guillotine was kept in a special room, the execution block that was located in the middle of the prison complex.
 The brick room, measuring about eight by ten metres, had a cement floor.
 The room had a single door, that led to the morgue, containing many empty wooden coffins.
 The room was divided into two parts, separated by a black curtain that could be opened and closed.
 In the front part of the room, sat the Judge's table.

 Thirty minutes before the execution, the prisoner was handcuffed then stripped to the waist.
 Women prisoners had their head shaven.
 They were then led to the room where verdict was immediately read by the prosecutor, who then ordered the executioner: Executioner, proceed with your duties.
 The curtain was then pulled back to reveal the guillotine.
-When the excution was completed, the executioner, would call out: Mr High Prosecutor, the sentence has been carried out!.
+When the execution was completed, the executioner, would call out: Mr High Prosecutor, the sentence has been carried out!.
 Guests were invited to attend the execution and it was considered an honour.

 The first eleven death sentences for "high and state treason" and two sentences for "passive aiding and abetting in high treason" of six and ten years in prison were issued on 19 December and were presented to Hitler on 21 December.
 He rejected all requests for pardon and revoked the two penal sentences and referred these cases to the 3rd Senate of the RKG to reopen the case.
 In the eleven death sentences, the method and schedule of the executions were determined.
-On December 22, from 7:00 p.m. to 7:20 p.m., the following were hanged every four minutes:
+On 22 December, from 7:00 p.m. to 7:20 pm, the following were hanged every four minutes: